gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 ##### Moderator(s)

-- Monitor and answer participants through the Chat or Q&A area
+- Monitor and answer participants through the chat or Q&A area
 - Post pertinent links in the chat for the attendees
 - Ban disruptive persons from the event
 - Manage attendees’ video and microphone access